screensavers-club/argos-docs/docs/hardware/printing-the-case.md

 We used [Simplify 3D](https://www.simplify3d.com/) to slice our models.
 However, you can use any slicer you feel comfortable with as long as you use similar settings.

 ![](../../static/img/intro-hardware/slicing.jpg)
-(Use a better image in future updates)

 :::tip Note
 Ensure your 3D printer is big enough to print the case.
+A minimum of 200mm by 200mm print bed is recommended.
 :::

 Here are the properties we use for the printing